Ellerman Lines: Wartime service and purchase of Wilson Line

-Post war recovery
+Post-war recovery

 As with the period after the losses of the First World War, a new building programme was undertaken.
 A new policy meant the building of fast steam cargo liners that carried no more than a dozen passengers in considerable comfort.
 Crew accommodation was likewise improved.
 The focus was on re-building their international trade routes and to this end they purchased outright 12 cargo ships from the Government which they had managed in the war.
 By 1952, 25 of these new style 12-passenger ships had entered service, making for a total of 45 new vessels since the war, and with a further 14 for use on the Portuguese trade routes and Mediterranean services.
 By 1953 Ellerman's fleet had been almost completely rebuilt, consisting of a total of 94 ships with a carrying capacity of 900,000 tons.

 In 1967, as containerisation began to rationalise the World's shipping services, Ellerman Lines (excluding the Wilson operation) controlled 59 oceangoing vessels.

-Eventual decline
+Decline

 Trading was however becoming more difficult with newly independent nations, such as India, setting up their own shipping companies.
 The nature of shipping was also changing, with the advent of containerisation.
 In 1966 Ellerman Lines joined the Associated Container Transportation (ACT) Group consortium and started the successful containerisation of its Mediterranean services.
 By the early 1970s the Ellerman group had expanded its commercial interests into other areas, including hotels, brewing and printing.
 In 1973 it merged all its shipping companies into one division.

 Ten years later its profitability had plummeted and it was making heavy losses.
 The whole business was then sold to the Barclay brothers.
 In 1985 the shipping business was bought by its management, then sold to the Trafalgar House conglomerate, which merged it with its ownership of the Cunard Line to form Cunard-Ellerman in 1987.
 In 1991 they passed it to the Andrew Weir Shipping Group, who sold it to Hamburg Süd in 2003.
 In 2004 the name was dropped and Ellerman Lines ceased to exist.

-Revival
+Revival of the Ellerman name

 Ellerman City Liners, a subsidiary of UniOcean Lines, was relaunched in 2021, bringing the Ellerman name back into commercial use for the first time since 2004.
-The company now operates container shipping services between the UK and China.
+The company now operates container shipping services between Europe and the USA.